artcore-c/email-xray/README.md

 brand impersonation patterns where a legitimate company name appears in a fraudulent domain.

-**Unicode-based attacks** are caught by detecting confusable characters—lookalike letters from different alphabets like Cyrillic or Greek that can make "paypal.com" look legitimate while actually being "paypaӏ.com".
+**Unicode-based attacks** are caught by detecting confusable characters—lookalike letters from different alphabets like Cyrillic or Greek.
+For example, a Cyrillic 'а' (U+0430) looks identical to Latin 'a' (U+0061) but is a different character, allowing attackers to create domains like "pаypal.com" that appear legitimate.
 The scanner checks for punycode domains and uses Unicode normalization to catch sophisticated substitution attacks.
 It also finds zero-width invisible characters that can be used to hide tracking codes or manipulate displayed text.